Number 10 Rillington Place no longer exists on the map but it was once the most notorious address in London.

 Perhaps aware that he would soon be found out, Christie killed three more women over the next three months.

-Rita Nelson, 25, was last seen alive on January 13 and is thought to have been killed by January 19.
+Rita Nelson, 25, was last seen alive on January 13, 1953, and is thought to have been killed by January 19.
 Kathleen Maloney, a 26 year-old local prostitute, was last seen in early to mid January but was probably killed after Rita Nelson.
-Hectorina Maclennan, 26, was killed on 5 March, 1953.
+Hectorina Maclennan, 26, was killed at some point before Christie moved out of the flat on March 20, 1953.

-All were gassed, raped and strangled and wrapped in blankets before being hidden in the kitchen in an alcove covered over by wallpaper.
+All were gassed, raped and strangled and hidden in the kitchen in an alcove covered over by wallpaper.

 By then Christie was on the run and his name and photograph were plastered on the front page of every newspaper.